qnrabc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code book

+### Data transformations

+In what follows we describe transformations performed by **run_analysis.R** to obtain the tidy dataset from the original dataset.

+- Load the original data from [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+- Merge the training and the test sets to create one data set.
+The data for measurements, activities and subjects is stored in variables respectively *x*, *y* and *s*.
+- Load activity labels and feature names into variables *activity_labels* and *features*.
+- Extract only the measurements on the mean and standard deviation for each measurement.
+Do it by searching for the pattern "std|mean" in each feature name.
+- Merge data frames *s*, *y* and *x* and set appropriate column names (described in the **Data fields** section below).
+- Create a second, independent data set with the average of each measurement for each activity and each subject.
+- Write the dataset to the **tidy.txt** file.

+The tidy dataset contains mean values of measurements (listed above) grouped by **subject** and **activity**.

+## Data fields

-The codebook sumarises the data fields in the file **tidy.txt** which is produced as an output of **run_analysis.R**.
+Below we sumarise the data fields in the file **tidy.txt** which is produced as an output of **run_analysis.R**.
 The first two columns of the dataset contain identifiers.
 The remaining columns contain measurements.

 ### Identifiers

 - subject - contains the id of a subject
 - activity - contains the name of an activity performed by the subject.
-Activity field can contain one of the following values:
+Can contain one of the following values:
-  1. WALKING
+  + WALKING
-  2. WALKING_UPSTAIRS
+  + WALKING_UPSTAIRS
-  3. WALKING_DOWNSTAIRS
+  + WALKING_DOWNSTAIRS
-  4. SITTING
+  + SITTING
-  5. STANDING
+  + STANDING
-  6. LAYING
+  + LAYING

 ### Measurements

-Each measurement contains
+The following measurements are available

 - "tBodyAccMean-X"
 - "tBodyAccMean-Y"